img-0

 Your body must be in a parasympathetic state to repair tissue and detoxify itself.
 In more basic terms, this means that in order to heal, your body must sense that it is in a safe place where it can be calm, turn inward, and not be preoccupied with immediate survival needs.

 Many things can trigger our body out of a parasympathetic (calm) state and into a sympathetic (stress) state.
-An overly busy schedule, negative or hostile social relationships, and chronically negative thought patterns are all examples.
+An overly busy schedule, negative or hostile social relationships, and chronically negative thought patterns or beliefs about yourself, your body and the world are all examples.
 You can do everything perfect in the realm of nutrition, but if you are not managing your daily schedule, close relationships, and mindset, it may not lead to the healing results you are after.

 Prioritizing a slower pace of life, surrounding yourself with supportive people, and framing your healing work in a positive (I get to do this to reclaim my health!) versus a negative (I should do this even though I’m dreading it) manner are all often overlooked keys to success.